hyperledger-labs/fabric-token-sdk/docs/interop.md

 ## Interoperability services

-The interoperability services which are responsible for assembling the token transaction, managing the transaction lifecycle, and so on, are the same as the [`Token Transaction Services`](./services.md).
-They are located in `token/services/interop`.

-Other services are script specific.
-For example, the token transaction assembling service enables appending lock, claim, or reclaim actions to the token request of the transaction.
+The token transaction assembling service enables appending lock, claim, or reclaim actions to the token request of the transaction.
 All of these actions translate into a transfer action.
 Lock is the locking process, where the sender sets the details of the htlc and transfers ownership of the token to a script.
 Claim allows the recipient to gain ownership of the token by providing the preimage.
 Reclaim returns the token to the sender.